Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

 \subsection{Conclusions}

-We presented a new relativistic reflection model with a ring-like primary source of X-rays.
-The model is integrated into the publicly available \relxill reflection model.
-We find that the main factor influencing the shape of the reflection spectra is the distance of the primary source to the black hole, while the polar angle of the source has a weaker effect (Sect.~\ref{sec:results_model_iron}).
+We present a new relativistic reflection model with a ring-like primary source of X-rays.
+The model has been integrated into the publicly available \relxill reflection model.
+We find that the main factor influencing the shape of the reflection spectra is the distance of the primary source to the BH, while the polar angle of the source has a weaker effect (Sect.~\ref{sec:results_model_iron}).
 This conclusion applies especially for compact sources with ring radii of a few $\rg$ where the spectral shape stays similar to the lamp post one, but the reflection fraction is increased (Sect.~\ref{sec:results_model_continuum}).
-This means that if the true corona is extended, while lamp post models will still describe the data, they will overestimate the reflection fraction (Sect.~\ref{sec:interpretation_of_lp}).
+This means that if the true corona is extended, while lamp post models will still describe the data, they will end up overestimating the reflection fraction (Sect.~\ref{sec:interpretation_of_lp}).

-Constraining the radius of the primary source for \esosource for the first time, we find a compact geometry of the primary source with a vertical location below ${\sim} 3 \rg$ and radial location below ${\sim}2 \rg$ at 90\% confidence (Sect.~\ref{subsec:results_ext_fits}).
-We also show that any source at a distance of ${<}2.7 \rg$ to the black hole provides an equally good description of the data with only a weak dependence on the polar angle in a wide range $[0^\circ, 75^\circ]$.
+By constraining the radius of the primary source for \esosource for the first time, we find a compact geometry of the primary source with a vertical location below ${\sim} 3 \rg$ and radial location below ${\sim}2 \rg$ at a 90\% confidence level (Sect.~\ref{subsec:results_ext_fits}).
+We also show that any source at a distance of ${<}2.7 \rg$ to the BH provides an equally good description of the data, with only a weak dependence on the polar angle in a wide range $[0^\circ, 75^\circ]$.